 If you look at a grain of sand, each one is amazing.
 If sand was as rare as diamonds, we would probably cherish it.
 But, instead, we walk all over it, throw it away, dump garbage in it, and never give it a second thought.

-In our experience, most animal neglect and abuse happens, not by actual psychopaths who enjoy abusing others, but through people who don’t care, don’t know, can’t cope, or just don’t have the capacity be it physically, financially, or emotionally to do what is needed to offer a good life to their pets.
+In our experience, most animal neglect and abuse is perpetrated, not by actual psychopaths who enjoy abusing others, but by people who don’t care, don’t know, can’t cope, or just don’t have the capacity, be it physically, financially, or emotionally, to do what is needed to offer a good life to their pets.
 The million daily hurts and neglects continue because there are so many animals that people take them for granted.

 There are two ways to deal with this: education of animal owners as to the benefits of sterilisation, and sterilisation (spay/neuter) of the animals themselves.